Xcel Energy (NASDAQ:XEL) PT Raised to $74.00 at KeyCorp

-Xcel Energy (NASDAQ:XEL) had its price objective raised by stock analysts at KeyCorp from $71.00 to $74.00 in a research note issued to investors on Wednesday, Benzinga reports.
+Xcel Energy (NASDAQ:XEL) had its price objective boosted by research analysts at KeyCorp from $71.00 to $74.00 in a report released on Tuesday, Benzinga reports.
 The firm presently has an “overweight” rating on the stock.
-KeyCorp’s price target suggests a potential upside of 3.42% from the company’s current price.
+KeyCorp’s price target would indicate a potential upside of 4.82% from the company’s previous close.

-Several other equities research analysts have also recently weighed in on XEL.
-Morgan Stanley raised their price objective on shares of Xcel Energy from $60.00 to $65.00 and gave the company an “underweight” rating in a research report on Tuesday.
-TheStreet cut shares of Xcel Energy from a “b” rating to a “c+” rating in a research report on Monday, March 22nd.
-Zacks Investment Research upgraded shares of Xcel Energy from a “sell” rating to a “hold” rating and set a $64.00 price objective for the company in a research report on Wednesday, February 17th.
-Finally, Mizuho restated a “neutral” rating and issued a $63.00 price objective (down previously from $68.00) on shares of Xcel Energy in a research report on Wednesday, February 3rd.
-One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating and one has given a buy rating to the company’s stock.
-Xcel Energy has a consensus rating of “Hold” and an average target price of $71.25.
+A number of other equities research analysts have also issued reports on XEL.
+TheStreet lowered shares of Xcel Energy from a “b” rating to a “c+” rating in a research note on Monday, March 22nd.
+Mizuho reiterated a “neutral” rating and issued a $63.00 target price (down previously from $68.00) on shares of Xcel Energy in a report on Wednesday, February 3rd.
+Morgan Stanley lifted their target price on shares of Xcel Energy from $60.00 to $65.00 and gave the stock an “underweight” rating in a report on Monday.
+Finally, Zacks Investment Research upgraded shares of Xcel Energy from a “sell” rating to a “hold” rating and set a $64.00 price objective on the stock in a report on Wednesday, February 17th.
+One research analyst has rated the stock with a sell rating, six have assigned a hold rating and one has given a buy rating to the company’s stock.
+The company presently has an average rating of “Hold” and a consensus price target of $71.43.

-In related news, SVP Frank P. Prager sold 3,711 shares of Xcel Energy stock in a transaction that occurred on Friday, January 29th.
-The shares were sold at an average price of $63.45, for a total transaction of $235,462.95.
-Following the transaction, the senior vice president now owns 33,472 shares of the company’s stock, valued at approximately $2,123,798.40.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-0.21% of the stock is owned by company insiders.
+In related news, SVP Frank P. Prager sold 3,711 shares of the stock in a transaction that occurred on Friday, January 29th.
+The shares were sold at an average price of $63.45, for a total value of $235,462.95.
+Following the transaction, the senior vice president now directly owns 33,472 shares in the company, valued at $2,123,798.40.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Corporate insiders own 0.21% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in XEL.
-Capital Investment Advisory Services LLC bought a new position in Xcel Energy during the 4th quarter worth approximately $25,000.
-Claybrook Capital LLC bought a new position in Xcel Energy in the fourth quarter valued at approximately $25,000.
-LLBH Private Wealth Management LLC bought a new position in Xcel Energy in the second quarter valued at approximately $25,000.
-Krane Funds Advisors LLC bought a new position in Xcel Energy in the second quarter valued at approximately $25,000.
-Finally, Procyon Private Wealth Partners LLC bought a new position in Xcel Energy in the fourth quarter valued at approximately $25,000.
-77.94% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently made changes to their positions in XEL.
+Magellan Asset Management Ltd lifted its holdings in Xcel Energy by 3.6% in the fourth quarter.
+Magellan Asset Management Ltd now owns 33,975,698 shares of the company’s stock valued at $2,265,160,000 after buying an additional 1,168,898 shares during the period.
+Wells Fargo & Company MN increased its stake in Xcel Energy by 13.0% in the fourth quarter.
+Wells Fargo & Company MN now owns 6,803,547 shares of the company’s stock valued at $453,593,000 after purchasing an additional 784,352 shares in the last quarter.
+Rothschild & Co.
+Asset Management US Inc. increased its stake in Xcel Energy by 102.9% in the fourth quarter.
+Rothschild & Co.
+Asset Management US Inc. now owns 1,246,712 shares of the company’s stock valued at $83,119,000 after purchasing an additional 632,273 shares in the last quarter.
+Nordea Investment Management AB increased its stake in Xcel Energy by 89.1% in the fourth quarter.
+Nordea Investment Management AB now owns 1,039,387 shares of the company’s stock valued at $69,296,000 after purchasing an additional 489,853 shares in the last quarter.
+Finally, Amundi Pioneer Asset Management Inc. increased its stake in Xcel Energy by 99.6% in the fourth quarter.
+Amundi Pioneer Asset Management Inc. now owns 771,423 shares of the company’s stock valued at $51,431,000 after purchasing an additional 384,961 shares in the last quarter.
+Institutional investors and hedge funds own 77.94% of the company’s stock.

 Xcel Energy Inc, through its subsidiaries, generates, purchases, transmits, distributes, and sells electricity.
 It operates through Regulated Electric Utility, Regulated Natural Gas Utility, and All Other segments.
 The company generates electricity through coal, nuclear, natural gas, hydroelectric, solar, biomass, oil, wood/refuse, and wind energy sources.